Journalist Safety Training Workshop Commences At FCCU - UrduPoint

 Journalist Safety Training Workshop Commences At FCCU

-The inaugural session was attended by Dr. Jonathan Addleton, Rector of Forman Christian College (A Chartered University), who emphasized the paramount importance of journalist safety in today's media landscape, setting a profound tone for the workshop.
+The inaugural sessionwas graced by esteemed speakers, including Dr. Jonathan Addleton, Rector of Forman Christian College (A Chartered University).
+Dr. Addleton underscored the paramount importance of journalist safety in today’s media landscape, setting a profound tone for the workshop.

+Following suit, Dr. Altaf Ullah Khan, Dean of Humanities at FCCU, expressed his gratitude to all participants for their commitment to promoting journalist safety.
+He urged active participation and engagement in the workshop’s discussions and activities, reaffirming FCCU’s dedication to fostering a culture of safety and professionalism in journalism.

+The workshop was formally initiated by Dr. Syed Saqib Saleem, Assistant Professor in the Department of Mass Communication at Forman Christian College, marking a significant milestone in advancing journalist safety practices.

 Recent Stories